jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 ### Initialize the tests

-As a first step, you need to initialize the tests within a test class.
-This is done in method `initTest()` and includes the following steps:
+As a first step, you initialize your tests by calling `initTest()`:
-*    Initialize JexxaTest before each test.
-This ensures that you have same initial situation for all your tests
+*    Initialize JexxaTest before each test
-*    Initialize all members you need for testing and validation.
+*    Initialize and request all objects you need for testing and validation
-*    Bootstrap all services as in your main method to ensure the same initial situation as in production
+*    Bootstrap all services as in your main method to ensure the same initial setup as you start your application

 ```java
 class BookStoreServiceTest